septiandc45/HUDK4054/README.md

 Targetted samples for qualitative data collection is approximately **8 students** and **4 counselors** from **4 schools** in **3 regions** with **equal combinations of urban, rural, public, and private schools**.

+## Variables and Data Collection Tools

+Variables:
+- **Dependent Variables (DV)**: Physical Well-Being, Psychological Well-Being, and Social Well-Being
+- **Independent Variables (IV)**: Physical Bullying, V erbal Bullying, Indirect Bullying, Gender, and Education Level

+Data Collection Tools:
+- **Quantitative Instrument**: PISA 2018 questionnaire (OECD, 2018b)
+- **Qualitative Instrument**: open-ended semi-structured interview questions developed by the researcher

+## Research Data

+Disclaimer!!!
+For demonstrative purposes, this proposal used synthetic data to illustrate the results of the study.
+It combined original data from PISA 2018 database (OECD, 2018a) and fabricated data by AI for variable Physical Well-Being and Education Level.
+Please be advised that the results produced by this dataset may not reflect the final results.
+This section will be updated after the real data is collected and ready to be published.

+The cleaned illustrative dataset with sav format can be downloeaded [here](https://drive.google.com/drive/folders/1UNuzKbH6HJBUlNTyQUAUKWnYdCI0CPXF)

+## Refereces
+- OECD, The Organisation for Economic Co-operation and Development (2018a).
+PISA 2018 Database: Student questionnaire data file.
+Retrieved from https://www.oecd.org/pisa/data/2018database/
+- OECD, The Organisation for Economic Co-operation and Development (2018b).
+PISA 2018 Technical Report.
+Retrieved from https://www.oecd.org/pisa/data/pisa2018technicalreport/